menu

 Overplanning is often driven by anxiety and a desire to control the future.
 Mindfulness practices can help you stay grounded in the present moment and focus on the task at hand.
 This reduces the urge to get lost in what-if scenarios.

-You can incorporate simple mindfulness techniques into your daily routine.
-This could include a few minutes of meditation, deep breathing exercises before you start work, or single-tasking with your full attention.
+Incorporate simple techniques into your daily routine — a few minutes of meditation, deep breathing before you start work, or single-tasking with your full attention.
 Staying present reduces anxiety and makes it easier to act.

 10. Learn to Trust Your Instincts